Carter Boehm | Co-founder and Executive Producer

 During the early stages of his professional career, Boehm also served as an audio and visual technician for the White House.
 This position proved to be particularly meaningful for Boehm, working directly on film and audio for major White House events.
 Boehm has also spent many years cultivating his passion for real estate and he is an accomplished land developer in Montana and Northern Virginia.

 While Boehm’s life has taken him in many diverse directions, his ties to film production have always been strong.
-He has worked extensively in film development and production, with recent producing credits including Broken Ghost, Robert the Bruce, and upcoming murder-mystery Murder at Emigrant Gulch, the very first motion-picture filmed at the Yellowstone Film Ranch.
+He has worked extensively in film development and production, with recent producing credits including Broken Ghost, Robert the Bruce, and upcoming murder-mystery Murder at Yellowstone City, the very first motion-picture filmed at the Yellowstone Film Ranch.
 Boehm is a proud owner, sole-financier, and co-founder of the Yellowstone Film Ranch.
 Through hard work and commitment, he is excited to be a part of strengthening Montana’s film industry, to boost employment in the community, and to make the ranch a key player in western films.

 Colin Davis | Co-founder and Chico Hot Springs Owner

 Colin Davis, a native Virginian, first visited Chico Hot Springs and Paradise Valley when he was a student at Montana State University in Bozeman, MT in the mid-1970s.
 He was immediately entranced by the beauty and authenticity Chico had to offer.
 The Davises started working at Chico in 1996.
 Colin has been managing partner of the resort since 1998, and bought it back in 2015.